Simplify your analysis in the cloud with a Terra workspace

 Workspace Data table - This table contains workspace-level files required to analyze any sample.
 Examples include Docker or reference files:

-Analyze and visualize data in real time in a Notebook
+Analyze data in real time with Cloud Environment applications

 Streamline bulk pipeline analysis with Workflows